FreeMasen/wasm_tutorial/docs/steps/09-contrived-example.md

 ![Design spec image]({{"/assets/img/design.png" | relative_url}})

 <div class="explain">
-The UX designer has provided you with the above wireframe to build the UI agains
+The UX designer has provided you with the above wireframe to build the UI against
 </div>